 Changes in technology.
-Lithium carbonate is currently a key material used in batteries, including those used in electric vehicles.
+Lithium carbonate and hydroxide are currently key materials used in batteries, including those used in electric vehicles.
 However, the technology pertaining to batteries, electric vehicles and energy creation and storage is changing rapidly and there is no assurance that lithium will continue to be used to the same degree it is used now, or that it will be used at all.
 Any decline in the use of lithium in batteries or technologies utilizing such batteries may result in a material and adverse effect on the Company's prospects for development of the Rose Lithium-Tantalum Property.